Awzaw/RolePlay/README.md

 # RolePlay

-A PocketMine plugin to hide roleplay from players who are not in RolePlay.
+A PocketMine plugin to hide roleplay from players who are not using RolePlay.

 Type /rp to join the server's roleplay channel - chat displays as if you typed /me, but only to other users using RolePlay